ThoonPhyo/thoonphyoaung-js-assignments/README.md

 # JavaScript Class Assignments

-This repository contains all my homework and projects for the JavaScript course.
+This repository contains all Assignments for the JavaScript course.